Anaphylaxis: A Rapid-Onset, Life-Threatening Allergic Reaction

 PEG Anaphylaxis: An Emerging Concern in Modern Medicine

-One of the most striking examples of PEG-induced anaphylaxis occurred with Omontys® (peginesatide), a PEGylated erythropoiesis-stimulating agent approved for the treatment of anemia in patients undergoing dialysis.
-Each therapeutic dose of Omontys delivered approximately 2.56 mg of 40 kDa PEG.
-Shortly after its market introduction, the FDA Adverse Event Reporting System (FAERS) documented over 49 cases of immediate-onset anaphylaxis, some of which were fatal, occurring after the first dose.
-These events led to the voluntary market withdrawal of Omontys in 2013.
-Investigations suggested that pre-existing anti-PEG antibodies, particularly anti-PEG IgE, may have predisposed some patients to severe reactions.
-The Omontys case exemplifies how high-dose, high-molecular-weight PEG exposure, particularly via parenteral routes, can trigger serious hypersensitivity in susceptible individuals.
+Omontys® Injectable, also known as peginesatide, provides a compelling example.
+Omontys was a PEGylated erythropoiesis-stimulating agent approved for the treatment of anemia in patients undergoing dialysis, with each therapeutic dose delivering approximately 2.56 mg of 40 kDa PEG.
+Shortly after its market introduction, the FDA Adverse Event Reporting System documented more than 49 cases of immediate-onset anaphylaxis, including fatal reactions, many of which occurred after the first dose.
+These serious safety events ultimately led to the voluntary withdrawal of Omontys from the market in 2013.
+This case demonstrates that PEG-containing products may pose clinically important risks in susceptible patients, even when PEG exposure appears acceptable during preclinical and clinical development.